 If a person has had a silent stroke, they probably won't know it unless they happen to have a brain scan and the damage shows up.
 The person may have slight memory problems or a little difficulty getting around.
 Most people find out if they had a silent stroke only when they have an MRI or CT scan for another condition and doctors notice that small areas of the brain have been damaged.

 After a silent stroke, the brain CT scan or MRI will show white spots or lesions in the brain where cells have stopped functioning.
 There are other subtle signs of silent strokes, often mistaken for ageing, like trouble in keeping balance, falling or tripping, leakage of urine, mood changes and decreased ability to think.

-If a person experiences a silent stroke, they would need to undergo a series of tests.
-These can include CT scan, MRI and also an electrocardiogram (ECG or EKG) to look for heart abnormalities or blood tests to check for any underlying conditions that may cause symptoms similar to a stroke.
+If a person experiences silent stroke symptoms, they would need to undergo a series of tests.
+These can include a CT scan, MRI and also an electrocardiogram (ECG or EKG) to look for heart abnormalities or blood tests to check for any underlying conditions that may cause symptoms similar to a stroke.
 If the stroke has caused heart failure, then it can be treated by heart valve replacement.

 Once the type of stroke, area of the brain affected and extent of damage are known, treatment options can be chosen accordingly.
 Depending on the extent of damage, silent stroke treatment may include thrombolysis, a process used to dissolve blood clots and restore blood flow through the use of medication.